Headquarters Artifact Collection

-Historical materials may be made available on an "as is, where is" basis for loan to organizations that are eligible and qualified under the provisions of Federal statutes (including but not limited to Title 10 of the U.S. Code, Chapters 2572 and 7545 and Title 36 of the Code of Federal Regulations, Part 79); Department of Defense regulations; and Department of the Navy directives.
+Historical materials may be made available on an "as is, where is" basis for loan to organizations that are eligible and qualified under the provisions of federal statutes (including but not limited to Title 10 of the U.S. Code, Chapters 2572 and 8765 and Title 36 of the Code of Federal Regulations, Part 79); Department of Defense regulations; and Department of the Navy directives.

 Generally, items may be borrowed for display as specified below:

 - Veteran and ship reunion groups may borrow items for the period of their reunion event (up to 30 days);